MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-record-routing-config-using-solutions.md

    - Assignment configuration
    - Assignment configuration step

-The assignment rulesets must be available in the system before the Configuration Migration tool imports the selection criteria.
+The assignment rulesets must be available in the system before the Configuration Migration Tool imports the selection criteria.
 Hence, you need to perform the following steps in the specified order to migrate configuration for record queues:

 > [!IMPORTANT]
 >